Pion and kaon fragmentation functions at next-to-next-to-leading order: Experimental, theoretical, and methodological input

 Information on correlations of experimental uncertainties is taken into account whenever available, as detailed in Sect.~2 of Ref.~\cite{Khalek:2021gxf}.
 In contrast to Ref.~\cite{Khalek:2021gxf}, however, we no longer consider the systematic uncertainty for the COMPASS measurements~\cite{COMPASS:2016xvm,COMPASS:2016crr} to be 100\% correlated across bins.
 We instead implement the recommendation to split the systematic uncertainty into two components, and take only the largest component (which amounts to 80\% of the total systematic uncertainty) to be 100\% correlated across bins.
 The remaining component is treated as fully uncorrelated, and is added in quadrature to the statistical uncertainty.
 This treatment is applied equally to pion and kaon measurements.
 In this respect, the NLO fit of pion FFs that we will present below differs from that of Ref.~\cite{Khalek:2021gxf}.
 Further below we will also discuss how the fit quality and FFs are affected by variations in the treatment of experimental correlations in the COMPASS measurements.

 The theoretical setup of our analysis closely follows that discussed in Sect.~3 of Ref.~\cite{Khalek:2021gxf}.
 New to this determination is the inclusion of NNLO corrections to time-like DGLAP evolution equations and to SIA and SIDIS coefficient functions.
 Corrections to evolution equations and to SIA build upon various implementations and benchmarks carried out in previous work~\cite{Bertone:2017tyb,Bertone:2015cwa,Bertone:2013vaa,Bertone:2017gds}.
 Corrections to SIDIS are instead taken from Ref.~\cite{Abele:2021nyo}.
-These corrections were derived using the threshold resummation formalism, developed up to next-to-next-to-leading logarithmic (NNLL) accuracy.
-They are therefore approximate, in that they only include all the dominant contributions associated with the emission of soft gluons.
-Excellent perturbative stability of the SIDIS cross section was found very recently by extending the derivation in Ref.~\cite{Abele:2021nyo} to N$^3$LO~\cite{Abele:2022wuy}.
+These corrections were derived using the threshold-resummation formalism.
+They are therefore approximate in that they only include the dominant contributions associated with the emission of soft gluons.
+Nevertheless, they are sufficiently accurate for our purpose: in Ref.~\cite{Abele:2021nyo} it was shown that the approximate and exact NLO results, which are both known, differ only by a tiny amount in the kinematic region relevant to the SIDIS data considered in this work (see Fig.~1 in Ref.~\cite{Abele:2021nyo}).
+The size of this difference is always largely smaller than the size of experimental uncertainties.
+It is reasonable to argue that the approximate NNLO result would not differ from the exact NNLO result, if known, by a larger amount.
+The unquantified uncertainty due to utilising the approximate, in lieu of the exact, result is therefore practically negligible.
+Furthermore, the inclusion of the dominant NNLO terms is expected to reduce the dependence of the cross section on the renormalisation and factorisation scales.
+This is what happens, as also shown in Ref.~\cite{Abele:2021nyo}, see in particular Fig.~3 there.
+Finally, excellent perturbative stability of the SIDIS cross section was found very recently by extending the derivation in Ref.~\cite{Abele:2021nyo} to N$^3$LO~\cite{Abele:2022wuy}.